operator-playground-io/Grafana-Operator-Playground-tile/tutorials/access-grafana-dashboard-to-check-metrics.md

 ![](_images/add-panel-name.png)

-7. From "Query" dropdown, select your "Prometheus" data source.
+7. From "Query" dropdown, select your "Prometheus" data source.Please refer snapshot given in step 9.

 8. Enter any Prometheus query in the "Metric" field to lookup metrics via autocompletion.
    For example: we are executing query : "mysql_global_status_commands_total"
+   Please refer snapshot given in step 9.

 9. Click on "Visualization" option to see metrics on different options like : Graph, Gauge, Bar Gauge etc.

    According to the type of metrics,we need to choose appropriate Visualization form.